Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/04-aquarium-filter-types-which-one-do-you-need.md

 ---
-title: "Aquarium Filter Types: Which One Do You Need"
+title: Aquarium Filter Types: Which One Do You Need
 description: Discover the different types of aquarium filters and learn which one is best for your tank.
 Complete guide to hang-on-back, canister, sponge, and internal filters.
-date: 2026-01-13
-image: images/budgie.jpg
+image: images/hamster.jpg
+datepublished: 2026-04-13
+dateModified: 2026-04-13
 permalink: /aquarium-filter-types-which-one-do-you-need/
+categories: ["Aquarium Care", "Fish Health"]
 tags: aquarium filter, fish tank filter, filtration system, water filtration, aquarium equipment, filter types, canister filter, hang-on-back filter
-categories: ["Aquarium Care", "Fish Health"]
+schema:
+  faqPage: true
+  article: true
 ---

 One of the most important pieces of equipment in any aquarium is the filter.
 A good filter keeps your water clean, removes harmful substances, and provides a home for beneficial bacteria that are essential for your fish's health.
 But with so many different types of aquarium filters available, how do you know which one is right for your tank?
 Understanding the different filter types and their benefits will help you make the best choice for your aquarium setup.